otto-de/api-guidelines/content/guidelines/040_Events-MVP/030_Semantics/010_Semantics/020_must-enable-consumers-to-process-domain-events-in-order.md

 # enable consumers to process domain events in order

 The sequence of events produced by a unique event source is often important for consumers.
-Consumers must be able to process domain events in order.
-This must either be done by guaranteeing the order by transport specific guarantees or by providing the [sequence context attribute](@guidelines/R200003).
+Consumers must be able to process domain events in the order in which they happened.

+API provider can enable consumers to process domain events in order either by transport-specific guarantees or by providing the [sequence context attribute](@guidelines/R200003).

 ### Kafka